Ocrevus® (ocrelizumab) is an immunosuppressant monoclonal antibody disease-modifying therapy.

 Testing and check-ups every 6 months.
 The first 2 infusions (including check-up and observation) take approximately 5-6 hours.
 If Ocrevus is well-tolerated, third and subsequent infusions may take just over 2 hours.
 For those who experience a serious reaction, infusions may take at least 3.5 hours.

-Testing completed prior to starting Ocrevus® includes: Complete Blood Count, hepatic function panel, varicella serology, Hepatitis B panel, and quantitative serum immunoglobulins (IgG and IgM)
+Testing completed prior to starting Ocrevus® includes: Complete Blood Count, hepatic function panel, varicella serology, Hepatitis B panel, and quantitative serum immunoglobulins (IgG and IgM).
+It is also common to test for varicella before starting treatment.

 Annual testing completed after starting Ocrevus® includes: There are no exact guidelines but the tests noted above should be done at least yearly.